 Make sure that you buy an ASTM/SEI (look for the label inside) approved horse riding helmet with a secure chin strap and wear it every time you get on a horse, without fail.
 This one thing alone can save your life.
 (It’s serious, so get a good helmet.)

 If you fall and your head hits the ground or a pole you will need to replace your helmet immediately.
 Even though it may look fine, helmets are designed to take the full force of impact once and can be rendered useless after impact.

 The first thing that you are taught as a rider is the proper way to sit in the saddle in order to facilitate correct balance.
 An important part of this is the positioning your feet in the stirrups with your heels down so that when you fall, your feet will slide out of the stirrups instead of being caught in them resulting in you being dragged by your horse.

 If you do a lot of jumping, invest in a body protector.
 You can wear one when you jump in the ring or when you’re out on a trail.
 They are lightweight and help to protect your internal organs if you fall off your horse, hit something hard or if a horse kicks you.

 You should wear riding boots with at least a one inch heel to ensure that your foot doesn’t get caught in the stirrups and as a result get dragged by your horse.

 If you do feel yourself falling, kick your feet free from the stirrups.

 As with any kind of safety equipment, make sure it is approved by the relevant authority and that it is the best that you can afford.

-6. A Mobile Phone
+6. Bring a Mobile Phone